MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/overrides.md

    The file is stored in a new directory that's in your overrides folder (such as in `C:\Users\myusername\overrides`).

-1. Verify that DevTools created a subfolder that is named using the URL of the file (such as **microsoftedge.github.io**) and contains the correct directory structure, such as `C:\Users\myusername\overrides\microsoftedge.github.io\Demos\demo-to-do\styles`.
+1. In File Explorer or Finder, verify that DevTools created a subfolder that is named using the URL of the file (such as **microsoftedge.github.io**) and contains the correct directory structure, such as `C:\Users\myusername\overrides\microsoftedge.github.io\Demos\demo-to-do\styles`.
 The overriding file is stored in this directory.

-   In DevTools > **Sources** tool > editor pane, the file name shows a purple dot, which indicates that the file is a local file that overrides the file that's returned from the web server:
+   In the editor pane of the **Sources** tool, a page icon with a purple dot is added to the file's tab.
+The purple dot indicates that the file is a local file that overrides the file that's returned from the web server:

    ![Storing the file in your overrides folder adds a purple dot to the page icon](./overrides-images/javascript-overrides-file-stored.png)